kubeflow/website/content/en/docs/components/katib/overview.md

 +++
+title = "Overview"
-title = "Introduction to Katib" description = "Overview of Katib for hyperparameter tuning and neural architecture search" weight = 10
+description = "An overview for Kubeflow Katib" weight = 10

 +++